Cliff swallow: Swallows of Capistrano

 The cliff swallow is famous for their regular migration to San Juan Capistrano, California.
+They nest at the church of Mission San Juan Capistrano, where their annual migration is culturally celebrated.
+A 1940 song by Leon René, "When the Swallows Come Back to Capistrano", celebrates this event.

 Behavior

 Cliff swallows live in a colonial lifestyle during the breeding season, composed of a large number of pairs per nesting site.
 This group-style life can present the birds with some benefits and disadvantages; valuable information can be shared through group learning about food location and habitat preferences, but it is also much easier to transmit parasites or diseases when living in close proximity.
 The cliff swallows have an unusually large parasite community that includes ectoparasites, ticks, fleas and swallow bugs, among others.
 These parasite infestations have been shown to negatively affect juvenile growth and developmental rates.

 Cliff swallows are socially monogamous, one pair will look after each nest, but many occurrences of sexual polygamy have been noted because of the varying genetics throughout the colony and within many individual nests.
-Both the female and the male cliff swallows will contribute to the colony's genetic variability by performing various actions of brood-parasitism.
-The cliff swallows have an “aggressive and fearless” personality in comparison to their relatives the barn swallows who were noted as being “timid and fearful”.
+Both the female and the male cliff swallows will contribute to the colony's genetic variability by performing various actions of brood parasitism.
+The cliff swallows have an "aggressive and fearless" personality in comparison to their relatives the barn swallows, who were noted as being "timid and fearful".

 Diet

 The cliff swallows feed on a diet consisting of flying insects, particularly swarming species such as: flies, bees, lacewings, mayflies, butterflies, moths, grasshoppers, and damselflies.
 The birds forage high (usually 50 m or higher) over fields or marshes, and tend to rely on bodies of water like ponds during bad weather with high winds.
 These birds are day-hunters (diurnal), returning to their nesting sites at dusk, and are not very active during cold or rainy weather because of the low number of prey available.
 Foraging behaviors related closely to their reproduction cycle; when the birds first arrive at the nesting site they will forage as far as 10 miles from the colony, in the hopes of increasing body fat reserves to prepare for cold-windy days and their energy extensive egg-laying stage.
 When the swallows return to the nesting site at dusk, they often fly in a tightly coordinated flock overhead, in such close synchronization that they may appear as one large organism.
 These large group formations are called creches.

-The cliff swallows' social behavior does not end with these “synchronized flying” displays; they use special vocalizations to advise other colony members of a good prey location where ample food is available.
+The cliff swallows' social behavior does not end with these "synchronized flying" displays; they use special vocalizations to advise other colony members of a good prey location where ample food is available.
 It has been thought that colony sites located close to marshes would have larger quantities of insects to support big populations; however, there are equally large nesting colonies located at a great distance from marshes.